 • There are no food rules or calorie counting with 12-hour intermittent fasting.

-• If 12-hour fasting doesn’t suit your lifestyle, there are many other IF approaches you can try.
+• If 12-hour fasting doesn’t suit your lifestyle, there are many other intermittent fasting schedules you can try.

 • Talk to your medical team before trying 12-hour fasting if you have diabetes, heart disease, or other chronic conditions.

-The 12-hour intermittent fasting method involves eating all your meals within a 12-hour window and then fasting for the remaining 12 hours that day.
+The 12-hour intermittent fasting schedule involves eating all your meals within a 12-hour window and then fasting for the remaining 12 hours that day.

 For example, say you finish dinner at 7 PM.
 If you’re following a 12-hour intermittent fasting schedule, you wouldn’t eat or drink anything (beyond zero-calorie drinks like water) until 7 AM the next day.